vekatze/neut/book/src/static-memory-management.md

 - the outer tuple of `Cons(y, ys)` will never be used after extracting its contents, and that
 - the outer tuples of `Cons(y, ys)` and `Cons(foo, bar)` have the same size.

-Using this knowledge, the compiler translates given code so that it reuses the memory region of `Cons(y, ys)`.
+Using this knowledge, the compiler translates the code so that it reuses the memory region of `Cons(y, ys)`.
 More specifically, this `Cons` clause behaves as follows:

 1. Obtain `y` and `ys` from `Cons(y, ys)`
 2. Calculate `foo` and `bar`